zer0cache/matic-docs/docs/integrate/full-node-deployment.md

 - Check node health with the community.

 :::note
-You must follow the exact outlined sequence of actions, otherwise you will run into issues.
+You have to follow the exact outlined sequence of actions, otherwise you will run into issues.
 :::

 <!-- ## Pre-requisite